 The common information about FLFs needing bright indirect light isn’t exactly true.
 Fiddle Leaf Figs will take all the light you can give them!
 They are full sunlight plants in nature and can handle a full 6-8 hours of direct sun a day – ONCE they have been hardened off.

 If you’ve noticed a bad result from direct sunlight it may be because your FLF is not used to it.
 Without gradually acclimatising them to direct light, they can get sunburnt leaves and dry out too much.
 But once a FLF is used to direct light, it will grow like crazy!
-Take the time to start your FLF on an hour-ish of direct morning light each day, working up to putting it in full sun.
+Take the time to start your FLF on an hour-ish of gentle, direct morning light each day, working up to putting it in full sun.

 Watering Weekly – Myth